 For every device you have in your Windows PC, you will need a driver for that device to work properly.
-The problem with this is that as the time passes, your Windows machine will be bogged down with lots of unnecessary and old drivers which eventually may be a cause for odd behaviour in your computer.
-When I say odd behaviour, I’m talking about things like devices not working properly, driver clashes, slowing down your Windows machine, frequent freezing, crashes, etc. To be precise, it will be a pain in the neck to deal with driver-related problems.
+The problem with this is that as time passes, your Windows machine will be bogged down with lots of unnecessary and old drivers, which eventually may result in problems on your PC.

-Problems aside, most of us are cleanup junkies who often strive to maintain our computer in tip-top condition.
-Surely, you can easily uninstall any device driver using Windows’ built-in tools.
-But the problem is that, by default, Windows device manager only shows currently connected devices and there is no point and click option to see hidden or old drivers.
-So in this article, we will show how to force hidden drivers to appear and how to remove old drivers in Windows 8.
+Surely, you can easily uninstall any device driver using Windows’s built-in tools.
+The problem is that Windows device manager only shows currently connected devices, and there is no option to see hidden or old drivers.
+Here we show you how to force hidden drivers to appear and how to remove old drivers in Windows 10.